Elakiya-1410/one/README.md

 # one
-Starting git by watching youtube
+Starting git by watching youtube.
-I am confused
+I am confused.